marketplacer/TestableAlert/README.md

 }
 ```

-2) In the code that shows the alert initialize an UIAlertController object like you would normally do.
+2) In the code that shows the alert initialize a UIAlertController object like you would normally do.

 ```Swift
 let alertController = UIAlertController(